 Transportation to and from school is provided to students in accordance with law and Board policy.
-Students may also be provided transportation on field trips and when participating in school activities.
-Students are expected to follow the behavioral expectations for riding school buses.
+Students may also be provided transportation on field trips and when participating in

 Behavior on School Buses - General Conduct Rules Apply: While riding school buses, you are expected to follow the same student conduct rules which apply when you are on school property or attending school activities, functions or events.
 There are also special conduct rules for riding school buses.
 These rules also apply to riding other school vehicles.